superpermutators/superperm/DistributedChaffinMethod/Readme.txt

 The program writes files:

-(1) A cumulative log file, "DCMLog.txt"
+(1) A cumulative log file, "DCMLog_NNNNNNNNNN.txt"
-(2) A temporary file, "DCMServerResponse.txt"
+(2) A temporary file, "DCMServerResponse_NNNNNNNNNN.txt"

+where NNNNNNNNNN is a random integer chosen by each instance of the program.